(Note: Spoiler Alerts)

 I wish there were more films with dialogue by Albee or Williams - playwrights, y'know?
 These were men who knew how to find the nuggets of truth and wisdom amidst the leavings of their rampaging drunken demons.
 Writers can't get that high anymore thanks to smoking bans and, I hate to say it, the fact that most such drunk playwrights are now British and they've done too much ecstasy in the 90s to think as clearly --they shall be nameless, the bobbleheads ('hic').

-But even if we only had this one work, no matter how much tripe the Taylor-Burton pair bond may have served up in their onscreen time together, they'll always be forgiven, and rightly.
-Even if Woolf was the only film they ever made together they would deserve undying reverence, of the true king not bourgeois grant-bestowing style reverence, m'lord, but mud in the grindstone gears earth mother reverence.
+But even if we only had this one work, no matter how much tripe the Taylor-Burton pair bond may have served up in their onscreen time together, they'd always be forgiven, and rightly.
+Even if Woolf was the only film they ever made, they would deserve the undying reverence of the true king; not bourgeois grant-bestowing style reverence, m'lord, but mud in the grindstone gears earth mother reverence, the kind that lasts long after the last piece of bourgeois grant-funded piece of highbrow conceptual PC abstract environmentally conscious inert 'art' has faded into nothing but a tiny line on a very long and 'safe' CV.

-Luckily they made one more film based on a good play together, Shakespeare's Taming of the Shrew, and some decent camp, like Dr. Faustus and The Sandpiper.
-That's better than a child any day.
-Films are immortal and sometimes anamorphic, kids just get uglier, and then morph blurrily into teenagers.
+Liz and Dick made one more film based on a great battle-of-the-drunk-sexes plays-Shakespeare's Taming of the Shrew, and they should have done many more.
+Instead they did some serious crap (The Comedians, The VIPs) decent camp (Dr. Faustus, Boom! and The Sandpiper) and called it a day.
+Surely that's better than nothing Films are immortal and sometimes anamorphic, kids just get uglier, and then morph blurrily into teenagers.
 What if you have a son and it grows up... you know, drinking bergen?
 Hazmat crew, take me away!